 Clicking "Output" and "Transfer" buttons lets you withdraw the coin, the minimum depending on the coin you want to withdraw.

-Trading is done by clicking on the "Trading" button or icon on the top menu.
+Interested users can start trading by clicking on the "Trading" button or icon on the top menu.
 It defaults to BTC/USD markets but you are able to select a pair from the left of the screen.
 Below the chart for that pair, you are able to place a sell or buy order for that pair by filling in the amount and rates information.
 You can also place a stop and limit order.

 The exchange works via web and both the new and old interface look presentable.
 They recently released Exrates 2.0 as an upgrade, which is currently on demo on the website.
 From the dashboard on this demo, visitors are able to access markets history incuding the volumes for different coins and fiat including BTC, ETH and USD, as well as the last price and amount, and the 24 hour percentage change in price.